Senior Stewardship Field Specialist

-Benjamin Bravo (he/him/) joined in July 2021 under the Growing Community with Nature initiative.
-As a Stewardship Specialist, he works with the stewardship team to engage volunteers and students in habitat restoration and land stewardship activities.
-He looks forward to the opportunity to connect people to the land and wildlife.
+Benjamin Bravo (he/him/el) joined LandPaths in July 2021 under the Growing Community with Nature initiative.
+As a Stewardship Field Specialist, he works with the stewardship team to engage volunteers and students in habitat restoration and land stewardship activities.
+He loves connecting people to wildlife and currently manages LandPaths’ Wildlife Camera Program.
+He also manages all of LandPaths’ GIS data and maps.

 Benjamin grew up near Long Beach, California.
 With the San Gabriel Riverbed bike path so close to home, Benjamin practically grew up on the bike path.
 He was able to observe urban wildlife while on bike rides with his family.
 As a Cub Scout and Boy Scout, Ben had many great outdoor adventures and learned how to be a good steward of the land and his community.